flyingisfreedom5/marketrace/README.md

 - [ ] Integrate an additional API call that will allow us to display more detailed information for individual stocks

 - [ ] Allow users to give weightings to each stock in their bucket, as well as to 'short' a specific stock

+- [ ] Clean up database to remove/recategorize ETFs from single-name stocks